VipDataTool/VIP-Data-Tool/README.md

 VipDt.getPickle()
 VipDt.start() # Essentially batch performs a collection of the above methods

-I also included a simple static method titled 'VipDt.getFileTokens()' for retrieving one's credentials from a text document titled "certificate" located in the directory of the script.
+I also included a simple static method titled 'VipDt.getJsonTokens()' for retrieving one's credentials from a json document titled "certificate" located in the directory of the script.
 This method is far from a secure means of storing one's user credentials, and only intended to be used as a very short-term solution in a secure environment.
 Be sure to '.gitignore' this file if you intend to use this method as to avoid publishing your private API credentials on a public repository.

 CONCLUSION:
 I thank me for my time and effort!
 Special thanks to my crew for the extra creatine and spray tans.